Table of Contents

 1. Define your stakeholders

 Apart from the right information, you should also consider the type of BI report that will be more useful for each stakeholder.
-Maybe some will benefit from performance reports with live data that they can check daily, and others from monthly reports with more detailed metrics.
-This way you can also plan your BI reporting schedule in advance and make sure that everyone gets what they need in time.
+Maybe some will benefit from performance-based reports with live data that they can check daily, and others from monthly reports with more detailed metrics.
+This way you can also plan your reporting schedule in advance and make sure that everyone gets what they need in time.
 For this purpose automated reporting tools such as datapine include features where you can easily schedule your reports.
 Here is a video to illustrate it for you:

 2. Choose the right metrics

-Once you have chosen your audience it is time to pick the right KPIs for your BI report with the help of a KPI tool.
+Once you have chosen your audience it is time to pick the right KPIs for your analysis with the help of a KPI tool.
 Each business is different, therefore what might work for some, might be completely different for others.
 Some aspects you should consider to pick the right metrics for your BI reports are:

 - Your business goals, are they long-term or short-term?